So, you’re wondering how to be an engineer? You’re in good company, as tons of aspiring engineers are asking the same question!

 - Speak with others: Talk to consumers and construction workers to gain a better understanding of your product.

 “How to be an engineer?” wrap up

-There you have it.
-If you follow these 7 easy-to-follow tips, you’ll be on your way to becoming a better engineer.
-Maybe even a superstar engineer.
+And there you have it!
+Follow these 7 simple tips, and you’ll be well on your way to becoming an amazing engineer.
+Heck, you might even turn into a superstar engineer.

-Not only will you create safer and better designs, but you’ll also gain the trust and respect of your colleagues and clients.
+Not only will you create safer and cooler designs, but you’ll also gain the trust and respect of your coworkers and clients.

-Even more, apply your engineering skills to your everyday life and you’ll become a superstar all around.
+But wait, there’s more!
+Apply those engineering skills to your everyday life, and you’ll be a rockstar all around.

 What’s your favorite tip on how to be an amazing engineer?
-What do you think it takes to become a superstar engineer?
+What do you think it takes to join the ranks of the superstar engineers?